scieloorg/balaio/docs/dev/gateway_http_api.rst

     this document is currently under development

-This API is a RESTful API which provides services related to the XML packages, their attempts and their tickets.
+This API is a RESTful API which provides services related to the XML packages and their attempts.

 **Current version:** API v1